 5. E.T.
 THE EXTRA-TERRESTRIAL (1982) dir.
 Steven Spielberg

 Again, E.T. does not necessarily come to mind when thinking about Halloween movies but let me refresh your memory as to why I think it’s an excellent family choice.
 It stars an alien, who is lost and desperately trying to get home.
-The rest of the protagonists are children, which is always a bonus point when trying to get one’s own children to hook into a movie.
+The rest of the protagonists are children, which is always a bonus point when trying to get one’s own children hooked into a movie.
 There is a key scene that takes place explicitly on Halloween, complete with trick-or-treating and costumes.
 And the whole thing plays like a friendlier and kinder version of a Twilight Zone episode anyway about a strange alien encounter.
-Of all the movies on this list, it also might be the one that is objectively the best, with Halloween being the perfect opportunity to introduce the kiddos to one of the greatest movies ever made.
+Of all the movies on this list, it also might be the one that is objectively the best, with Halloween being the perfect opportunity to introduce your fellow young ones to one of the greatest movies ever made.

 4. MONSTERS INC. (2001) dirs.
 Pete Docter & David Silverman